ML.

 Iteration in Array, Set, Map

-Iterating through an array with an index is pretty straightforward.
+Iterating through an array with an index is straightforward.
 You can use the ES6 forEach() method:

 arr.forEach((item, index) => { ... });

-However, when you want to return a value immediately while iterating through an object, it's not easy to exit the parent function.
+However, when you need to return a value immediately while iterating over an object, breaking out of the parent function is not easy.

 for (let [index, value] of iterable) {